hsf-training/hsf-training-cpp-webpage/_episodes/11-type-inference.md

 {% include includecpp filename='code/TypeInference/auto-arguments.cpp' highlight='cpp' %}

-If you look at the final implementation of `accumulate` above, you will probably agree that too much `auto` makes the code probably more generic, but also certainly less readable.
+If you look at the final implementation of `accumulate` above, you will probably agree that too much `auto` makes the code probably more generic, but also less readable.